thapapradeep884/week-5/README.md

 ## 5 Build the tutorial_interfaces package

-You may construct your custom interfaces package now that all of its components are in place.
-Run the command below in the workspace's root (~/ros2_ws):
+Now that all of the pieces of your custom interfaces package are in place, you can build it.
+Run the following command in the workspace's root directory (/ros2 ws):

 ```
 colcon build --packages-select tutorial_interfaces
 ```
 ![image](https://github.com/thapapradeep884/IMAGE/blob/main/37.png)

-Other ROS 2 programs will now be able to find the interfaces.
+Now, other ROS 2 applications will be able to locate the interfaces.

 ## 6 Confirm msg and srv creation

-Run the following command from within your workspace (ros2 ws) to source it in a new terminal:
+To source it in a new terminal, issue the following command from within your workspace (ros2 ws):

 ```
 . install/setup.bash
 ```

-The ros2 interface show command can now be used to verify that your interface creation was successful:
+You can now check that your interface creation was successful by using the ros2 interface show command:

 ```
 ros2 interface show tutorial_interfaces/msg/Num